anovative/iatd-microcredential-cloud-networking/learning_outcome_1/labs/lab-001/README.md

     ```powershell
     Get-AzVirtualNetwork -Name $vnetName -ResourceGroupName $resourceGroupName
     ```
-    Inspect the output to confirm VNet creation with the correct settings.
+    Inspect the output to confirm VNet creation.

 ### Task 3: Creating a Virtual Network using Azure CLI

 1.  **Launch Azure Cloud Shell:** Follow the same steps as in Task 2, but choose **Bash**.

-2.  **Set Variables:** Define the following variables in Cloud Shell:
+2.  **Set Variables:** Define these variables in Cloud Shell:

     ```azurecli
     RESOURCE_GROUP="iatd_labs_01_rg"